 BUDGET: Free to $200/month

 An eCommerce shop can be easily added to your WordPress website by purchasing separate plugins and extensions.
 I use WooCommerce, which currently has 3,000,000+ active installs.
 There are plugins or extensions to use in concert with Woo for anything you want to do.

-Detailed planning in regard to how you want your shop to operate is imperative.
+Detailed planning regarding how you want your shop to operate is imperative.
 I work on many WooCommerce WordPress sites, and it is not uncommon to have anywhere from 5 to 15 plugins related to eCommerce.

 Examples where you may want to add a plugin or extension: